 We are Inspirational.

-We aim to inspire students with our passion for the language they are learning through a mix of interactive tasks, authentic resources and specialist subject knowledge.
+We aim to inspire pupils with our passion for the language they are learning through a mix of interactive tasks, authentic resources and specialist subject knowledge.
 Some of our teachers are experienced examiners and this offers an insight into how examination boards mark particular papers and informs our preparation for them.
-In addition to lessons, we invite students to subscribe to a language magazine, attend plays performed by native speakers from a visiting theatre company and take part in film and literature clubs, making use of foreign language books and DVDs in our Learning Resources Centre.
+In addition to lessons, we invite pupils to subscribe to a language magazine, attend plays performed by native speakers from a visiting theatre company and take part in film and literature clubs, making use of foreign language books and DVDs in our Learning Resources Centre.
 Last year we inaugurated the MFL Festival Week in March with creative activities for each year group, guest speakers including a translation specialist and a visiting speaker from the German Embassy.
 We held a theatre workshop where we watched French musical, Notre Dame.
 The grand finale was undoubtedly the Lingo Talent contest which saw our students performing songs, dances, poetry reading and sketches in each of the languages we study in school.
-Not only was it fun, but it showcased dedication and hidden talents that the students did not even realise they had.
+Not only was it fun, but it showcased dedication and hidden talents that the pupils did not even realise they had.
 This year we hope to have an even greater range of activities including taster sessions to encourage parents to have a go at a new language themselves.

 We are Respectful.

 Learning about other cultures fosters tolerance and empathy as well as opening your mind to new experiences.
 Our trips abroad are aimed to promote this cultural awareness as well as actual language practice.
-This year the French Department will be taking students to Normandy; the German department is going to Berlin on a cross-curricular trip with the History Department; Chinese Mandarin will be exploring the culture of China Town in London; the Spanish Department will be welcoming students from a Spanish school as part of an exchange.
+This year the French Department will be taking pupils to Normandy; the German department is going to Berlin on a cross-curricular trip with the History Department; Chinese Mandarin will be exploring the culture of China Town in London; the Spanish Department will be welcoming pupils from a Spanish school as part of an exchange.

 We are Courageous

 To be a successful language learner you have to take risks.
 This encourages resilience and perseverance – experiencing failure and learning through mistakes is the way to embed elements of a new language into your long term memory.
-We want our students to embrace the concept of saying, “I don’t understand yet” instead of simply saying, “I don’t understand”.
+We want our pupils to embrace the concept of saying, “I don’t understand yet” instead of simply saying, “I don’t understand”.

 We are Ambitious